 Through the #GirlsinICT Street Team, DOT and ITU will support the impact and reach of 50 youth-led, grassroots initiatives in Africa that are creating opportunities for young women and girls in technology.

-Recruitment for the first cohort of the #GirlsinICT Street Team will open on June 1, 2021 to young women and men aged 18-29 who are based in Ethiopia, Kenya, Ghana, Rwanda, Uganda, Zambia, and Malawi and who have already-existing community initiatives that are bridging the gender digital divide.
+Recruitment for the first cohort of the #GirlsinICT Street Team will open mid-June 2021 to young women and men aged 18-29 who are based in Ethiopia, Kenya, Ghana, Rwanda, Uganda, Zambia, and Malawi and who have already-existing community initiatives that are bridging the gender digital divide.

 Throughout the 4-month program, youth will receive 1-on-1 virtual coaching with a trained coach, customized learning opportunities, training in gender equality, connections to peer groups, and seed funding for their initiatives.